-On 11 August 2012, a Lebanese court indicted him, in absentia, for his involvement in the assassination of Issam Al-Hassan, the Lebanese intelligence chief.
-Lebanon issued an international arrest warrant against Ali Mamlouk on 4 February 2013.
+On 11 August 2012, a Lebanese court charged Mamluk in absentia for his involvement in the assassination of Wissam Al-Hassan, the head of the Information Branch of the Lebanese Internal Security Forces.
+On 4 February 2013, Lebanon issued an international arrest warrant against Ali Mamluk.

-On July 9, 2016, the Center for Justice and Accountability (CJA) and the law firm Shearman & Sterling filed a lawsuit against the Syrian government for the murder of the war correspondent Marie Colvin, on behalf of her family.
-The complaint was filed before the Columbia District, for the murder of a US citizen under the Foreign Sovereign Immunities Act, a federal law allowing victims to sue states considered to provide support to terrorism, such as Syria.
-He is one of the Syrian officials named and concerned by the complaint.
+On 9 July 2016, the Center for Justice & Accountability (CJA) and law firm Shearman & Sterling filed a complaint against the Syrian government for the murder of the American war correspondent Marie Colvin, on behalf of her family.
+The complaint was filed before the Columbia District Court for the murder of a U.S. citizen under the Foreign Sovereign Immunities Act, a federal law allowing victims to sue states considered to provide support to terrorism, such as Syria.
+Ali Mamluk is one of the Syrian officials named and targeted by the complaint.

-The Syrian government did not respond to the complaint but Bashar al-Assad denied targeting and killing Colvin to stifle his reporting on the conflict.
+The Syrian Government has not responded to the complaint, but Bashar Al-Assad did deny targeting and killing Colvin in order to stifle her reporting of the conflict.

 On 1 February 2017, Amal Hag Hamdo Anfalis, a Spanish national of Syrian origin, filed a complaint before the Spanish National Court (Audiencia Nacional) against nine high-ranking individuals, soldiers, and top officials of the Syrian Arab Republic for alleged acts of terrorism and the enforced disappearance of her brother, Abdulmuemen Alhaj Hamdo.
 Mamluk is one of the persons targeted by the complaint.